yunwe/pitch-perfect/README.md

 # pitch-perfect
 Project From Udacity Course

-Simple iOS project that record voices and play with various effects
+Simple iOS project that record voices and allows to replay with various effects